angular/material/.github/CONTRIBUTING.md

 project, please review [Submitting Pull Requests](#submitpr) before beginning any work.

 #### Submitting an Issue

 Before you submit an issue, **[search](https://github.com/angular/material/issues?q=is%3Aissue+is%3Aopen)** the issues archive;
 maybe the issue has already been submitted or considered.
-If the issue appears to be a bug, and hasn't been reported, open a [new issue](https://github.com/angular/material/issues/new).
+If the issue appears to be a bug, and hasn't been reported, open a [new issue](https://github.com/angular/material/issues/new/choose).

 > Please **do not report duplicate issues**; help us maximize the effort we can spend fixing issues and adding enhancements.

-Providing the following information will increase the chances of your issue being dealt with
+Providing the following information will increase our ability to resolve your issue efficiently:
-quickly:

 * **Issue Title** - provide a concise issue title prefixed with a snake-case name of the associated service or component (if any): `<component>: <issue title>`.